stevehsudrawing/quantoflx/README.md

 Finally, refresh or restart Rainmeter and load the `QuantoFlx_Setup` layout in the Layouts page of the Rainmeter Manager.
 Enjoy!

-# How to upgrade from a old version
+# How to upgrade from an old version

 Here is just a summary.
 For details, please read [this article](https://github.com/stevehsudrawing/quantoflx/wiki/Guide-of-Upgrading-Quanto-Flx) to perform the upgrade.